Can a handyman do electrical work in California? The legal line, explained for San Diego homeowners

 How do I verify a C-10 license?

-California CSLB lookup at search.cslb.ca.gov.
+California CSLB lookup at cslb.ca.gov.
 Enter the license number.
 The record shows current status, classification, complaint history, and insurance on file.
 A legitimate electrician will show the number on their truck and business card; ask if it's not obvious.

-What about the in-between — a Class B general building contractor?
+What about the in-between (a Class B general building contractor)?

 B-license can do electrical only when the electrical is incidental to a multi-trade project (e.g., a kitchen remodel where electrical is one component).
-For standalone electrical work — which is what most EV chargers, panel upgrades, and new-circuit jobs are — you need C-10.
+For standalone electrical work, which is what most EV chargers, panel upgrades, and new-circuit jobs are, you need C-10.

 Do I need to pull a permit myself for a simple outlet replacement?

-No — like-for-like outlet replacement doesn't trigger a permit in any SD County jurisdiction we've worked in.
+No. Like-for-like outlet replacement doesn't trigger a permit in any SD County jurisdiction we've worked in.
 Permits are for new circuits, panel work, service upgrades, and permanent additions.

 Need a C-10 electrician for something specific?